 Without a doubt she was one of the best cooks I’ve ever known.
 Fortunately, she was generous when it came to sharing her recipes and secrets with family and friends.

 She shared this recipe with my mom back when I was a kid (we won’t go into how long ago that was!).
 My mom was a “casserole queen” because she didn’t want to spend hours in the kitchen either.
-There were too many books to read and piano pieces to play.
+There were too many books to read , card games to win, and piano pieces to master.

 As a working mom, I used to make this casserole frequently because it made enough leftovers to take to work or for another dinner.
 I often made this dish on a Sunday evening so that I didn’t have to face that dreaded, “What’s for dinner?” question at the end of a long day.
 It reheats nicely in the oven or in the microwave.